siyuan-note/siyuan-android/README_en_US.md

 <a href="https://github.com/siyuan-note/siyuan-android/blob/master/README.md">中文</a>

+Please go to [SiYuan issues](https://github.com/siyuan-note/siyuan) to report issues/consult discussions.

+The construction steps are as follows:

 1. Go to https://github.com/siyuan-note/kernel-libs to download and copy the kernel library app/libs/kernel.aar
 2. Copy the resource file from the desktop installation path `resources` and package it in app/src/main/assets/app.zip
     * appearance